egberts/egberts.github.io-src/content/articles/ssh-openssh-bastion-host.md

 main SSH daemon do that extra process-forking of a new SSH user session with each inbound SSH connection.

-This process-forking comes with assured auditing of its activities; with SSH Forwarding, not so much.
+This process-forking comes with assured auditing of its SSH-multiplexed activities; doing this with SSH Forwarding, not so much.

 SSH Daemon Configuration